richardcom/tp/docs/DeveloperGuide.md

     * 1a1.
 IntelLiBrary shows a message that no matching reports are found.

       Use case ends.

+**Use case: UC19 - Find Most popular book of a category**

+**MSS**
+  1. User requests to find the most popular book of a category.
+  2. IntelliBrary finds the most popular book of a category.

+     Use case ends.

+**Extensions**

+* 1a.
+The input category name is invalid

+    * 1a1.
+IntelliBrary shows a message indicating the command is invalid.

+      Use case ends.

+* 1b.
+There are currently no books of the category.

+    * 1b1.
+IntelliBrary shows a message saying that zero books are listed.

+      Use case ends.

+**Use case: UC20 - randomized selection of a book of a category**

+**MSS**
+  1. User requests to randomly select a book of a specified category.
+  2. IntelliBrary randomly select a book of a specified category.

+     Use case ends.

+**Extensions**

+* 1a.
+The input category name is invalid

+    * 1a1.
+IntelliBrary shows a message indicating the command is invalid.

+      Use case ends.

+* 1b.
+There are currently no books of the category.

+    * 1b1.
+IntelliBrary shows a message saying that zero books are listed.

+      Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements